davidtavarez/davidtavarez.github.io/_posts/2019-06-02-reverse-brute-for-attack-owaspray.md

 ## OWAspray.py

 Password spraying refers to the attack method that takes a large number of usernames and loops them with a single password.
 These attacks have become one of the favorite technique of attackers, as it has proved to be very effective for advancing through a network after having established a foothold inside.
-I did write a script to test this, let's try it:
+I wrote a script to test this, let's try it:

 ```bash
 $ git clone https://github.com/davidtavarez/owaspray